designmynight/designmynight-developers/hugo/content/booking-widget/index.md

 You simply add the small piece of JavaScript to your page and the booking form will display, allowing customers to select the details of the booking they wish to make.

-* **Please note:** your Collins booking widget will only ever display booking types that have availability for the customer to book.
-If you currently have no booking types with availability to book, your Collins booking widget will **not** appear.
+* **Please note:** your Collins booking widget will only ever display booking types that have [availability](https://www.designmynight.com/uploads/2018/01/Availability-tick-can-book1.png) for the customer to book.
+If none of your booking types currently have availability to book, your Collins booking widget will **not** appear.

 ## Multiple venues on a single form